digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 ## Review protocols: Their purposes

-- Purpose of a protocol (registries like PROSPERO, feedback, show examples)
+Purpose of a protocol (registries like PROSPERO, feedback, show examples)

-A review protocol is a formal document that outlines the plan of a review project.
-It is the foundation of the entire review process
+- A review protocol is a **formal document that outlines the plan** for a review project.
-It forces to think through the different stages of the process at the beginning of the project and any associated challenges or issues
+- It serves as the foundation for the entire review process.
+- It prompts researchers to **consider all stages and potential challenges early in the project**.
-Having a detailed protocol ensures that all methodological decisions are carefully considered and justified, enhancing the trustworthiness of the results and conclusions
+- A detailed protocol ensures **methodological decisions are well-justified**, increasing the trustworthiness of findings.
-It also protects the authors against “scope creep” Tendency of researchers to expand the work required without due consideration of the costs, schedule, etc.
-Last, its publication ensures other researchers are aware that the review is being undertaken, minimizing the amount of time and resources wasted on duplicate reviews
+- It helps prevent **“scope creep”** — the uncontrolled expansion of a project's scope.
+- Publishing the protocol informs others about the ongoing review, reducing duplication of effort and resource waste.

 <!-- synchronous session Topic 4.pptx  -->